bram-l/maggoo/readme.md

 // > Throws: TypeError
 ```

-...and with a validition support
+...and with a validation support
 ```js
 const { Model } = require('maggoo')